galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 > ### {% icon question %} Questions
 >
 > 1. We already discussed the mycoplasma sequences in regards to their size.
-What do you think about the size of the two chromosomes that we will be comparing now?
+What do you think about the size of the two chromosomes that we will be comparing now from a computational standpoint?
 >
 > > ### {% icon solution %} Solution
 > > 1.
 Chromosome-like sequences are arguably some of the largest DNA sequences you can find.
 Regarding the comparison, optimal chromosome comparison typically requires either large clusters to be run or special hardware accelerators (such as GPUs).
 On the other hand, for seed-based local alignment we can still use common approaches, but they will take a considerable amount of time.
 Finally, if we use alignment-free methods such as `CHROMEISTER`, we can perform a comparison in few minutes (check the slides for more information) instead of hours.